casfergroup/autodumper/README.md

 ```

-### Docker compose
+## Docker compose

 See examples on [examples/](examples/).

-### Periodic backups
+## Periodic backups

 If you want to schedule periodic backups, create a cron on the host.
-Currently the image doesn't support cron by itself
+Currently the image doesn't support cron by itself.